procore/documentation/building_applications/building_side_panel_apps.md

 ## Promote Updated Sandbox Manifest to Production

-After you have successfully tested and validated your updated manifest in the development sandbox environment, you can promote it to the production environment and use your production OAuth credentials with your App.
+After you have successfully tested and validated your updated manifest in the development sandbox environment, you can promote it to the production environment.
 See [Promoting a Sandbox Manifest to Production]({{ site.url }}{{ site.baseurl }}{% link building_applications/building_apps_promote_manifest.md %}) for additional information.

-## App Installation and Management

-Side panel applications are installed by Procore company administrators either from the Procore App Marketplace or as custom installations.
-See [Install an Embedded App](https://support.procore.com/products/online/user-guide/company-level/admin/tutorials/install-embedded-app), [Install a Data Connection App from the Marketplace](https://support.procore.com/products/online/user-guide/company-level/admin/tutorials/Install-data-connection-app), and [Install a Custom App](https://support.procore.com/products/online/user-guide/company-level/admin/tutorials/install-a-custom-app) for additional information.